gmetrixr/docusaurus-help/gmetri-help/docs/02_media-kit.md

 ## Guidelines for Partner Products and Websites built on GMetri

-* The website should mentioned clearly that the product was powered by GMetri, by using the following logo:
+* The website should mention clearly that the product is powered by GMetri, by using the following logo in either a section of the website or the footer.

 [![Logo](https://s.vrgmetri.com/image/w_150,q_90/gb-web/common/logo/2022/GMetri_B_W.jpg)](https://www.gmetri.com)

 * The logo should link back to https://www.gmetri.com